KCL-Planning/VAL/README.md

 This repository hosts tools for AI Planning plans and planning models.

+If all you need is binaries, click the _Azure Pipeline_ link above, open the latest green build navigate to the _Summary_ tab and then download the artifact for your operating system.
+Binaries are available for Linux, Windows and MacOS.

+Please report problems and feature requests

 ## Authors

 * Maria Fox and Derek Long - PDDL2.2 and VAL